hypertrace/hypertrace-docs-website/src/pages/docs/getting-started/index.md

 |:--:|
 | *Getting started with Hypertrace* |

-Thre steps to get started with Hypertrace:
+Three steps to get started with Hypertrace:
 1. [Install Hypertrace](installation/)
 2. [Start tracing with a sample app](quick-start/)
 3. [Instrument your own app](Instrumentation/)